Russian opera: Italians

-The next opera seria by Araja Seleuco, text by Giuseppe Bonecchi was given on 7 May [OS 26 April], 1744 in Moscow as part of a double celebration of the anniversary of the coronation of Elizaveta Petrovna and conclusion of peace with Sweden.
+The next opera seria by Araja, Seleuco, was performed on in Moscow as a part of the double celebration of the anniversary of the coronation of Elizaveta Petrovna and conclusion of peace with Sweden.
+This was followed by Araja's Bellerofonte, written by Giuseppe Bonecchi, which was performed in Saint Petersburg.
+He wrote the first opera in Russian, Tsefal i Prokris (Cephalus and Prokris, libretto by Alexander Sumarokov) that was staged in Saint Petersburg in 1755.
+This was followed by Alceste in 1758, written by German composer Hermann Raupach, written again by Sumarokov.

-The staging of Araja’s opera seria Bellerofonte, text by Giuseppe Bonecchi (9 December 1750 [OS 28 November], Saint Petersburg) was notable for the participation of a Russian singer from "pevchie" of the Court Capella, Mark Poltoratski, who played the role of Ataman, a nobleman of Kingdom of Likia.

-The first opera written in Russian was Araja’s Tsefal i Prokris (Cephalus and Prokris, libretto by Alexander Sumarokov) that was staged at Saint Petersburg on 7 March, [OS 27 February], 1755.

-The second opera set to a Russian text was Alceste, 1758, libretto by Alexander Sumarokov) by German composer Hermann Raupach (1728–1778) also serving to the Russian Court.
-Raupach spent 18 years in Russia and died in Saint Petersburg in 1778.

-In 1757 a private opera enterprise directed by Giovanni Battista Locatelli (1713 – c.
+In 1757, a private opera enterprise directed by Giovanni Battista Locatelli (1713 – c.
 1770) was invited to Saint Petersburg.
 They had shown an opera every week for the court, and two-three times a week they were allowed to give open public performances.
 The repertoire was mostly of Italian opera buffa.
 For the first three years the troupe had presented the seven operas by Baldassare Galuppi (1706–1785) including Il mondo della luna (The World of the Moon), Il Filosofo di campagna (The Village Philosopher), and Il mondo alla roversa, ossia Le donne che commandono (The Worlds Upside Down, or Women Command).

 In the 1760–80s in Russia there were working in turn Venetian Galuppi, Manfredini from Pistoia, Traetta from Bitonto near Barri, Paisiello from Taranto, Sarti, Cimarosa from Campania, and Spaniard Martin y Soler.
 Each of them brought an important contribution, producing operas to the Italian as well as Russian libretti.
 Here are listed some of the operas written and premiered in Russia:

 Vincenzo Manfredini (1737–1799) spent 12 years in Russia and died in Saint Petersburg.
 The son and pupil of famous baroque composer Francesco Manfredini, he was a music teacher for Pavel Petrovich who later became Emperor of Russia.
 For the Russian Imperial Court Manfredini wrote five operas including: Semiramide (1760, Saint Petersburg), L'Olimpiade (1762 Moscow) and Carlo Magno (1763 Saint Petersburg).